Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Introduction

 For many networks the structure of the interactions and the influence specification alone determine dynamical and steady-state properties of the system (for example, multistationarity, persistence, or oscillations).
 That is to say, irrespectively the rates and the parameters quantifying them, taken together with the initial species concentrations, the system shows qualitatively the same type of behavior.
 It is perhaps surprising as the network structure itself does not encode any information about the specific rate functions and abundances.
 Even small networks might have many parameters which potentially could give rise to a rich and varied dynamics, as well as differences in the long-term behavior of the system.

 Of particular interest has been to determine whether a system allows for multiple positive steady states, also known as multistationarity.
 Multistationarity provides a mechanism for switching (rapidly) between different responses and confers robustness to the steady-state values of the system \cite{Huang-Ferrell,Markevich-mapk}.
 One way to address whether a system exhibits multistationarity is by finding the positive solutions to the steady-state equations of the system.
 Solving the equations might prove difficult, if not impossible, with difficulty depending on the assumptions about the reactions rates and the number of parameters.
-Here we take a more conceptual route and focus on understanding the characteristics of interaction networks that cannot exhibit multistationarity, irrespectively of the specific choices of reaction rates.
+Here we take a more conceptual route and focus on understanding the characteristics of networks that cannot exhibit multistationarity, irrespectively of the specific choices of reaction rates.

 Various criteria have been developed to preclude the existence of multiple positive steady states for general classes of reaction functions, also called kinetics, such as mass-action kinetics \cite{Feinbergss,craciun-feinberg,craciun-feinbergI,Feliu-inj,feinberg-def0,conradi-switch,conradi-PNAS}, non-catalytic kinetics \cite{banaji-donnell}, and weakly monotonic kinetics \cite{shinar-conc}.
 These criteria typically utilize the structure of the system together with some assumptions about the form of the rate functions.
-For example, mass-action kinetics assume that the reactions take place in a well-stirred container such that the frequency of collisions between species is proportional to their abundances.
-The reaction $2A+B\rightarrow D$ would have a reaction rate proportional to the product of the species concentrations, $c_A^2c_B$, and the steady-state equations become a system of polynomial equations.
+For example, for mass-action kinetics the rate functions are polynomials and the steady-state equations become a system of polynomial equations.
 Capitalizing on the polynomial form of the equations has lead to specific conditions to preclude multistationarity \cite{craciun-feinberg,craciun-feinbergI,Feliu-inj,PerezMillan}.